ludeeus/custom-component-store/README.md

 Only components/platforms the are generated with [`customjson`][customjson] can be managed.

+Platforms can **only** be managed if they the remote repository are using the new embedded structure that was introduced in 0.86.0

 **Home Assistant version 0.86 or newer is required to use this.**

 ## Installation on Docker